Product ConsultantKardderStrategy Delivered

 Enablement

-Simple scripts for booth staff and partners how to pitch in one sentence.
+Simple scripts for booth staff and partners: how to pitch in one sentence.
 Two operating tools built: an event flowchart mapping dependencies (outreach, reserving, supplies, flyering) and a media flowchart mapping what to draft, post, and repost around each event.
+Both built so the team could run activations and attribute results without a PM present.

 Rollout Phases